SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/contact.md

 ### list

-Gets all user’s trackers with special grouping by “contacts”.
+Gets all user's trackers with special grouping by "contacts".

 #### examples